|Lesson 3|| Introduction to Red Hat Linux and the GPL |

 |Objective||Origin of Red Hat Linux and Open Source Software movement.|

-Explain the origin of Red Hat Linux and the Open Source Software movement
+Explain the Origin of Red Hat Linux and Open Source Software Movement

 You will find out more about the origins of Linux later on in the course.
 For now, we will discuss how Red Hat came to be,